LEARNAcademy/syllabus/rails/validations.md

 ```

 ##### Spec for Validating Uniqueness
-Next we can create a spec that will ensure our database will not accept an entry if the email attribute has already been entered in the database.
-We can create two contacts with the same information.
+Next, we can create a spec that will ensure our database will not accept an entry if the email attribute has already been entered in the database.
+To do this, We can create two contacts with the same information.

-*spec/models/contact_spec.rb*
+**spec/models/contact_spec.rb**
 ```ruby
 it 'does not allow duplicate emails' do Contact.create(name: 'Dana Scully', email: 'dscully@fbi.gov', phone_number: '(202) 123-4567', bio: 'Doctor and FBI agent.')